Woodland Park, Colorado: Government

 The town is governed by the City Council, which consists of a mayor, or mayor pro-tem in absence of the mayor, and six council members.
 Members of the public are allowed to comment on the proceedings of City Council meetings.

 There are several boards, commissions, and committees which citizens may volunteer for, including a Planning Commission, Historical Preservation Committee, and the Parks & Recreation Advisory Board.

 Education

 Woodland Park School District RE-2 is the local school district.
 There are six total schools in Woodland Park spanning PreK-12th grade which are: Columbine Elementary, Gateway Elementary, Summit Elementary, Woodland Park Middle School, Woodland Park High School and Merit Academy.

 As of 2020, there were 2,284 students in the district and 146 teachers (FTE) for a ratio of 15:1 respectively.
 Fiscal data from 2018 show total revenue to be $25,551,000 and total expenditures to be $25,029,000.

 Woodland Park is heavily involved in school board politics.
-In fact, the town worships Seth Bryant — a local politician who is involved in school board matters.
-Despite this fact, he lost the election.
-However, people in town still love him and consider him a valuable town asset.